 Through various charitable causes supported by Betsy DeVos and her husband Dick DeVos, they have managed to implement a sponsorship program for more than 250,000 students.
 The program has been rolled out in 17 states, spread across the U.S. Many people have embraced educational choice, since they believe traditional public institutions are not offering the quality of education desired.
 For instance in Indiana, the statewide voucher program was passed two years ago, and today the state has enrolled close to 10,000 children.
 After a poll was conducted in five states, the result revealed that educational choice program was very popular, more so among Latinos.

 In the 1990s, Betsy served on the boards of several organizations that were advocating for expansion of educational choice through government’s tax credits and voucher.
-Together with her husband, they were involved in passing the bill which led to establishment of first charter school in Michigan.
 In this state, there were several families desperately searching for better education programs.
 Through Betsy’s political activities, she was able to create an organization that focused on promoting reforms in the education sector to allow expansion of charter schools in Michigan.
 Visit Betsy’s profile page on Facebook.